Amulyapriyaeamani/trader-performance-vs-market-sentiment/README.md

 ---

-## Recommendation 1 — Reduce Directional Bias During Fear Conditions
+## Recommendation 1 — Reduce Aggressive Long Exposure During Fear Conditions

-The analysis showed that traders increased long positioning significantly during Fear and Extreme Fear market conditions.
-However, traders with excessive long exposure generally demonstrated weaker profitability and lower win rates compared to more balanced or short-biased traders.
+The analysis showed that traders significantly increased long positioning during Fear and Extreme Fear periods.
+However, traders with stronger long bias generally achieved weaker profitability and lower win rates compared to more balanced or short-biased traders.

+Rule of Thumb:
-To improve trading consistency, traders should avoid overcommitting to directional long exposure during fearful market environments and instead maintain more balanced positioning strategies with tighter risk controls.
+During Fear market conditions, traders should avoid aggressively increasing directional long exposure and instead maintain tighter risk controls, smaller directional bias, and more balanced positioning strategies.

 ---

-## Recommendation 2 — Favor Consistent Participation Over Large Position Sizing
+## Recommendation 2 — Favor Consistent Trading Activity Over Oversized Positions

-High-activity traders achieved substantially stronger profitability and higher win rates despite using smaller average trade sizes compared to low-activity traders.
+High-activity traders achieved substantially higher profitability and stronger win rates despite using smaller average trade sizes than low-activity traders.

-This suggests that consistent market participation, diversified execution, and controlled position sizing may be more effective than infrequent large trades.
-Traders should prioritize disciplined execution and gradual exposure management rather than relying on oversized positions.
+Rule of Thumb:
+Traders may benefit more from consistent market participation and diversified execution rather than relying on infrequent oversized trades.
+During volatile market periods, maintaining moderate position sizing with higher execution discipline may improve trading consistency.

 These recommendations are intended as behavioral risk-management guidelines derived from historical trading and sentiment patterns observed in the dataset.